Everyone talks about how trust is essential to every relationship, but what is it?

 It leads to more trust and openness and encourages people to be vulnerable.

-Think about the relationships in your life where there is trust and those where it has been eroded.
+Think about the relationships in your life where there is trust and those that have been eroded.

 It should be easy to see the difference in how that relationship feels.